FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-01-jaybird-design-proposal.md

 The type of document.
 Possible values:

-- Project-Specification : Specification for the project itself (eg governance, way of working, etc)
+- Project-Specification : Specification for the project itself (e.g. governance, way of working, etc)
 - Living document : indicates the document can undergo fundamental changes without being replaced.